jpedro/jpedro.github.io/git-dd.md

 the `ENTRY` is `branch.master.remote` and `branch.master` is the section, `remote` being the key.

-You need to quote the section name part if they are further dots in it.
+You need to quote aditional section parts if they have dots on them.
 For example:

 ```